apache/camel-website/content/blog/2021/04/camel-k-140-Whatsnew/index.md

 Or, you can use the new `kamel bind` command (see below).

 **Note:** it's easy to write your own Kamelet and publish it to the Apache Catalog.
-Take a look at the [Kamelets developer guide](/camel-k/next/kamelets/kamelets-dev.html).
+Take a look at the documentation online.

 ## Kamel bind command